-We face challenges in attracting new customers for our existing products as well as new products.
+We face challenges in attracting new customers for our existing products as well as our new products.
 Marketing our display drivers to other TFT-LCD panel manufacturers that have established relationships with our competitors may be difficult.
 Moreover, several TFT-LCD panel manufacturers have in-house design capabilities and therefore may not need to source semiconductor products from us.
-To sell new products, we will likely need to target new market segments and new customers with whom we do not have current relationships, which may require different strategies and may present difficulties that we may not have encountered before.
+To sell new products, we will likely need to target new market segments and new customers with whom we do not have current relationships, which may require different strategies and may present difficulties that we have not encountered before.
 Therefore, failure to broaden our customer base and attract new customers may limit our growth prospects.

-Technological innovation may reduce the number of display drivers required for each large-sized panel, thereby reducing the number of display drivers we are able to sell per panel.
-If such reduction is not offset by the general growth of the industry, the growth in our market share or an increase in our average selling prices, our revenues may decline.
+Technological innovation may reduce the number of display drivers typically required for each panel, thereby reducing the number of display drivers we are able to sell per panel.
+If such a reduction in demand is not offset by the general growth of the industry, growth in our market share or an increase in our average selling prices, our revenues may decline.

-Multiple display drivers are required for each large-sized panel to function.
-We are designing higher-channel display drivers to reduce the number of display drivers required for each large-sized panel while achieving the same resolution.
+Except for certain small-sized panels, multiple display drivers are typically required for each panel to function.
+We are designing higher-channel display drivers to reduce the number of display drivers required for each panel while achieving the same resolution.
 By developing such innovative and cost-effective display driver solutions, we hope to grow our market share, attract additional customers, increase our average selling prices and capture new design wins.
-We cannot assure you that developing such display drivers with a higher number of channels will successfully achieve the foregoing goals.
-If we fail to attain the foregoing goals, and the decrease in revenues as a result of the reduction in the number of display drivers we sell per panel is not offset by the increase in average selling prices or unit sales, our revenues may decline.
+We cannot assure you that developing such display drivers with a higher number of channels will successfully achieve the aforementioned goals.
+If we fail to attain those goals, and the decrease in revenues resulting from a reduction in the number of display drivers that we sell per panel is not offset by an increase in average selling prices or unit sales, our revenues may decline.
+Furthermore, there have been industry reports on the development of panels which do not require external gate drivers or any external display drivers at all, as the driving functions are embedded in the panels.
+If such technology does become commercially available, the market for our display drivers will be reduced and we could experience a decline in revenue and profit.